blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 Several teams have already signed up for our services and are developing on our platform.
 From our experience with them we can confidently say that our pricing is generally very (very) affordable, compared to other blockchain services.
 In many cases, creating a fully independent blockchain on Komodo costs but a small fraction of what it would cost to execute just one smart contract on other blockchain platforms.

 In our ecosystem, there are third-party businesses that can help you to initiate and develop your blockchain. @siu (Discord: @siu#3920) is the head of ===link=== ChainMakers, and @PTYX (Discord: @PTYX#6840) is the head of ===link=== Chainzilla.
-Both can provide different levels of service in asset-chain creation, electrum server setup and maintenance, explorer setup, and other decentralized-technology services.
+Both can provide different levels of service in asset-chain creation, electrum-server (SPV) setup and maintenance, explorer setup, and other decentralized-technology services.

-Please send any critique or feedback of this documnetation to either @siddhartha-komodo, @Alright, or @gcharang on matrix or discord.
+Please send any critique or feedback of this documentation to either @Alright or @gcharang on matrix or discord.

 `Discord Invite <https://discord.gg/SCdf4eh>`_